A note from Lee Feinswog:

 Ed Chan and I took over Volleyball magazine in the spring of 2016 and launched the new VolleyballMag.com website on August 1.
 It was a bold step for a nearly four-decades old publication, leaving print completely and going strictly digital.

-Ed is the top volleyball photographer in the world.
-That’s why I wrote this piece, because he doesn’t brag on himself.
+Ed was the top volleyball photographer in the world.
+That’s why I originally wrote this piece, because he didn’t brag on himself.
 His work has been part of the magazine for, well, basically forever.
-You should also check out his website, VBshots.com.
-Ed, who has been a big part of the sport for a long time, especially on the beach side, also continues to play beach volleyball in his home of San Diego.
+You should also check out his website, VBshots.com, where all his photos remain.

-I am one of just a few mainstream sportswriters who cover volleyball.
+As far as I go, I’m one of just a few mainstream sportswriters who cover volleyball.
 My resume includes being the LSU basketball beat writer for many years and I’ve written three books, two about LSU football and another called HoopDaddy, about fathers, sons and basketball.
 I’m also the host and producer of the Baton Rouge TV show Sports 225 (sports225.com).

-But I also own a girls club, Volleyball Baton Rouge, and started writing for the magazine in 2012.
+But I also owned a girls club, Volleyball Baton Rouge, before retiring it in 2019 after 20 years.
+I started writing for Volleyball magazine in 2012.
 I love our sport and its culture and am thrilled to be involved in volleyball every day.

-Contact us any time, at email@example.com.
-We love to hear from our readers, whether it’s about story ideas, attaboys and, yes, corrections and criticisms.
+Contact me any time, at email@example.com.
+We love to hear from our readers, whether it’s about story ideas for me or our many freelancers, attaboys and, yes, corrections and criticisms.